drkokandy/KnownBootswatchCosmo/README.md

 A significant portion of the PHP was just taken from one of the default themes and modified slightly.

-I'm not sure why the avatar is not to the left of each post.
-I thought it would be.

 Please file issues or bug reports if found.